ibexa/documentation-developer/docs/guide/data_migration/importing_data.md

 ### Repeatable steps

-You can run the same migration step multiple times by using the special `repeatable` migration type.
+You can run a set of one or more similar migration steps multiple times by using the special `repeatable` migration type.

 A repeatable migration performs the defined migration steps as many times as the `iterations` setting declares.